tapilew/payer-tiger/PRD.md

 It leverages the Sherry SDK for a seamless user experience within social platforms and uses on-chain smart contracts for censorship-resistant payment routing and verification.

+Payer Tiger supports both crypto-native and wallet-less payment paths.
+For wallet-less users, we use Crossmint WaaS to provision custodial wallets and abstract gas, while HTTPayer executes on-chain settlement to the `PayerRouter` on behalf of custodial wallets.
+No fiat on-ramp or credit card processing is included in the current region.

 1. **Logical thinking**
    - **what is the game?** The game is to create a monetization system where the